bravexample/Program-for-Genshin/README.md

 # Program-for-genshin
-Simple program to have fun in genshin
+Simple program to have fun in genshin.

+For x64 Windows only.

 Yoimiya fast shot program, with SDL library.
 Done by Yung-Tien Lai.